LondonTrustMedia/cs_training/index.md

 ## Get Started

 Welcome!
-This site contains information that's useful for T1 and T2 agents on the PIA Technical Support team to know.
+This website contains training on a variety of technical topics, useful for those working with PIA and VPN technology.

 The tabs on the left link to specific sections/articles.
 If there's a video to go along with a specific article, it will be displayed at the start of that article.